koval64/mod2lmms/README.md

 Load this file to LMMS end choose what intruments you like.

 1) If you happy with result just save it and use it.
-2) If you wanna create multitrack version than save it with `mmp` extension in data directory, and run again:
+2) If you wanna create multitrack version than save it with exactly the same name that you loaded with `mmp` extension. and run again:

 > python3 mod2lmms.py